 Will Moving House Affect My Car Insurance?

 Moving to a new house is an exciting time.
 A whole new world of opportunities will open up as you discover all that the new neighbourhood has to offer.
-However, moving happens in a progression with many steps to remember, such as organising accounts with energy providers, setting up a broadband connection, changing contact details, and much more.
-With so much running around it’s no surprise that many people forget to supply the new residential details to their car insurer.
+However, moving happens in a progression with many steps to remember, such as organising accounts with energy providers.
+Or setting up a broadband connection, changing contact details, and much more.
+With so much running around – it’s no surprise that many people forget to supply the new residential details to their car insurer.